misa85/edx-platform/docs/en_us/course_authors/source/exercises_tools/vitalsource.rst

 Step 3.
 Add the VitalSource E-Reader to a Unit
 ==============================================

-To add the VitalSource e-reader to a unit, you'll create an LTI component, and then configure the component.
+To add the VitalSource e-reader to a unit, you'll create an LTI component, and then configure a few settings in the component.

 #.
 In the unit where you want to create the problem, click **Advanced** under **Add New Component**, and then click **LTI**.